zhulianhua/UGKS/README.md

 using any IDE (e.g. Visual Studio), use the compiling function provided by the IDE

 Note: openmp and intel fortran compiler is used by default.
+DO NOT type the prompt symbol $

 1. make both 1D and 2D program

-    make all
+        $ make

 2. make 1D only

-    make 1D
+        $ make 1D

 3. make 2D only

-    make 2D
+        $ make 2D

 4. make both 1D and 2D WITHOUT openmp, and WITH gfortran

-    make all OMP=no FC=gfortran
+        $ make OMP=no FC=gfortran

 5. clean

-    make clean
+        $ make clean

-LICENSE
+License
 ===============
 Copyright (C) 2012 Wang Ruijie <lainme993@gmail.com>